TakudzwaMakoni/transaction_engine/README.md

 I take this to mean that Withdrawal and Deposits are only considered transactions and only they will occur uniquely, since dispute/resolves/chargebacks need to reference existing transaction ids.

-I also take this to mean that in the automated tests as mentioned in the text, there will be no csv file with funny data, such as a rogue mispelling of 'withdrawal' or a float value with a 'asddaasdasf' embedded between it.
-I hope my assumption is correct as my code works on that assumption.

-I imagine in a real world application this would be communicating with some interface that has already verified the integrity of the data, for example If it was coming from a database, the types would have had to be valid to exist as records.

-The only in-file errors I expect are disputing/resolving/charging those related to non-existent transactions, as that is what the text mentions can happen.

 # dispute/resolve/chargeback logic

 I was also unclear about disputes: on one hand the text states that a dispute is a reversal of a transaction.
 This would have me think that disputing a withdrawal transaction means reversing that withdrawal with an equivalent deposit.